 For the purposes of pro forma disclosures, the fair value of each option grant is estimated on the date of grant using the Black-Scholes option pricing model with the following weighted average assumptions used: expected dividend yields of 0 percent; expected lives ranging from three to ten years; risk-free interest rate assumed to be approximately 4.0 percent in 2004 and expected volatility to be approximately 56 percent in 2004.
+There have been no stock option grants in 2005.
 The fair value of shares issued under the Employee Stock Purchase Plan was based on the 15 percent discount received by the employees.
-The weighted average per share fair value of the options granted during the first three months of 2004 was \$16.89.
+The weighted average per share fair value of the options granted during the first nine months of 2004 was \$17.59.
 The estimated fair value of the options is amortized to pro forma expense over the vesting period.

 On January 3, 2005, the Company granted certain key executives and selected management employees 94,000 restricted shares under the Incentive Plan.
 The shares vest 20% per year for a five year period.
 The market value (based on the quoted price of the common stock on the date of grant) of the restricted shares was \$39.12 per share, or \$3.7 million, at the date of the grant and will be recorded as unearned compensation, a component of shareholders' equity.
-This amount will be charged to expense over the respective vesting period.
-Amortization of unearned compensation totaled \$184,000 in the first three months of 2005.
+On September 1, 2005, a certain key executive of the Company was granted 60,069 restricted shares under the Incentive Plan.
+The shares vest in two tranches.
+Tranche 1 (10,069 restricted shares) vests with respect to two-thirds of such shares after two years and fully vests after three years.
+Tranche 2 (50,000 restricted shares) vests 20% per year for a five year period.
+The market value (based on the quoted price of the common stock on the date of grant) of the restricted shares was \$62.07 per share, or \$3.7 million, at the date of grant and will be recorded as unearned compensation, a component of shareholders' equity.
+These amounts will be charged to expense over the respective vesting periods.
+Amortization of unearned compensation totaled \$335,000 and \$733,000 in the three and nine months ended September 30, 2005, respectively.

-Note 12 - Equity Investments in Production Facilities
+Note 11 - Equity Investments

 In June 2002, CDI, along with Enterprise Products Partners L.P. ("Enterprise"), formed Deepwater Gateway, L.L.C. to design, construct, install, own and operate a tension leg platform ("TLP") production hub primarily for Anadarko Petroleum Corporation's Marco Polo field discovery in the Deepwater Gulf of Mexico.
 CDI's share of the construction costs was approximately \$120 million, all of which had been incurred as of December 31, 2004.
-The Company's investment in Deepwater Gateway, L.L.C. totaled \$118.7 million as of March 31, 2005.
-In August 2002, the Company, along with Enterprise, completed a non-recourse project financing for this venture.
-In accordance with terms of the term loan, Deepwater Gateway, L.L.C. had the right to repay the principal amount plus any accrued interest due under its term loan at any time without penalty.
+The Company's investment in Deepwater Gateway, L.L.C. totaled \$119.2 million as of September 30, 2005.
+In August 2002, the Company, along with Enterprise, completed a limited recourse project financing for this venture, In accordance with terms of the term loan, Deepwater Gateway, L.L.C. had the right to repay the principal amount plus any accrued interest due under its term loan at any time without penalty.
 Deepwater Gateway, L.L.C. repaid in full its term loan in March 2005.
 The Company and Enterprise made equal cash contributions (\$72 million each) to Deepwater Gateway, L.L.C. to fund the repayment.
-Further, the Company received a cash distribution from Deepwater Gateway, L.L.C. totaling \$11.6 million in March 2005.
+Further, the Company received cash distributions from Deepwater Gateway, L.L.C. totaling \$16.1 million in the first nine months of 2005.